 Break Even and the Financial Projections Template

-Our break even calculator can be used to calculate the break even point for up to four different scenarios by inserting values for unit selling price, unit variable cost, and total fixed costs.
+Our break even calculator can be used to calculate the break even point for up to four different scenarios.
+This is done by inserting values for unit selling price, unit variable cost, and total fixed costs.

 By using this calculator the business can find the optimum values needed to achieve a lower break even point.
 The fixed costs and the gross margin percentage generated by this calculator can then be included in our financial projections template to produce the projections for the business.

-For information, the break even revenue for the projected figures is included in our financial projections template on the financial ratios page.
+Additionally the break even revenue is included in our financial projections template on the financial ratios page.

 About the Author